Taoist sexual practices

 Taoist sexual practices (房中术 (房中術, fángzhōngshù, arts of the bedchamber)) are the ways Taoists may practice sexual activity.
 These practices are also known as "joining energy" or "the joining of the essences".
 Practitioners believe that by performing these sexual arts, one can stay in good health, and attain longevity or spiritual advancement.
 These arts are not practiced by all Taoist sects, and are sometimes looked down upon.
+There is also not one system, existing in many forms throughout the centuries.

 History

-Some Taoist sects during the Han dynasty performed sexual intercourse as a spiritual practice, called héqì (合氣 (Hé qì)) (lit. "joining energy").
+Some Taoist sects during the Han dynasty performed sexual intercourse as a spiritual practice, called héqì (合氣 (合气, Hé qì)).
 The earliest sexual texts that survive today are those found at Mawangdui.
-While Taoism had not yet fully evolved as a philosophy at this time, these texts shared some remarkable similarities with later Tang dynasty texts, such as the Ishinpō (醫心方 (Yī xīn fāng)).
+While Taoism had not yet fully evolved as a philosophy at this time, these texts shared some remarkable similarities with later Tang dynasty texts, such as the Ishinpō (醫心方 (医心方, Yī xīn fāng)).
 The sexual arts arguably reached their climax between the end of the Han dynasty and the end of the Tang dynasty.

 After AD 1000, Confucian restraining attitudes towards sexuality became stronger, so that by the beginning of the Qing dynasty in 1644, sex was a taboo topic in public life.
 These Confucians alleged that the separation of genders in most social activities existed 2,000 years ago and suppressed the sexual arts.
 Because of the taboo surrounding sex, there was much censoring done during the Qing in literature, and the sexual arts disappeared in public life.
 As a result, some of the texts survived only in Japan, and most scholars had no idea that such a different concept of sex existed in early China.

 Ancient and medieval practices

 Qi (lifeforce) and jing (essence)

-The basis of much Taoist thinking is that qi (氣) is part of everything in existence.
+The basis of much Taoist thinking is that qi (氣 (气)) is part of everything in existence.
 Qi is related to another energetic substance contained in the human body known as jing (精), and once all this has been expended the body dies.
 Jing can be lost in many ways, but most notably through the loss of body fluids.
 Taoists may use practices to stimulate/increase and conserve their bodily fluids to great extents.
 The fluid believed to contain the most jing is semen.
 Therefore, some Taoists believe in decreasing the frequency of, or totally avoiding, ejaculation in order to conserve life essence.